Logic06183/Data-engineer-test/README.md

 ## Submission

-- Submit your solution by sending your repo link to Nicholas Brink (Nicholas.Brink@witsphr.org) and Natasha Lalloo (Natasha.Lalloo@witsphr.org).
+- Submit your solution by creating a pull request to this repository.
+- After creating your pull request, please send the PR link to Nicholas Brink (Nicholas.Brink@witsphr.org) and Natasha Lalloo (Natasha.Lalloo@witsphr.org).
+- Include your name and contact information in the PR description.
 - For technical help, contact Craig Parker (craig.parker@witsphr.org).

 ## Questions?